yiwenzz/ivy_web/content/post/2018-07-01-sentiment-analysis.md

 ***

-研究目的如下：

-* 探索学生偏好。由于网上教育是一种新型授课模式，用public opinion的方式来探索学生对课程的评价
-* 教育项目/课程评估
+Implications:

+* Find what students like/dislike about the course.
-* 教师评估
+* Program/instructor evaluation.
-* References for future students and program managers
+* References for future students and program/course managers.